assari/Coursera-Getting-And-Cleaning-Data_Project/CODEBOOK.md

 The original dataset can be found at this url https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip .

 The relevant datasets from the above site, when merged, consisted of 10,299 observations (rows) and 563 variables (columns).
-Prior to the averaging, only those columns containing the mean and standard deviations were selected and subsequently grouped by Activity and Subject and then averaged.
+To generate this dataset, only those observations containing the mean and standard deviations were selected and subsequently grouped by Activity and Subject and then averaged.

-Running the R Script "run_analysis.R" will download and unzip the files prior to the transformations as described within the R Script itself as well as the README.md file.
+Running the R Script **"run_analysis.R"** will download and unzip the files prior to the transformations as described within the R Script itself as well as the **README.md** file.

 ### The Transformations on the dataset